How to Get Investors and Funding for Your Business

 This is the best angel investor, and a selective one, but the kind you should absolutely target.
 Why?
 Because this person already has money and isn’t looking to get involved in angel investing to generate more wealth as the ultimate goal.
 Instead, they’re hoping to serve as a true angel and really come through for your business by offering both funding and insight.

-Best of all, she has clear passion for the industry you’re in, and probably the connections that will indirectly help you succeed.
+Best of all, they have clear passion for the industry you’re in, and probably the connections that will indirectly help you succeed.
 They’ll also have something money can’t buy: credibility in your industry and the connections to make good things happen.

 Our advice is to look for angels that fall into either #2 or #3.
 Stay away from #1 no matter how desperate you get.